microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

 ## Bing Integration
 Some features in Power Platform and D365 can also leverage the Bing index to combine public website search results into Copilot features.
 Integrating with Bing is completely optional, is turned off by default and is not required to take advantage of Copilot capabilities.

+> [!NOTE]
-> [!NOTE] Bing is not included in the scope of the FedRAMP package for Azure Commercial or Azure for Government.
+> Bing is not included in the scope of the FedRAMP package for Azure Commercial or Azure for Government.
+This is why this setting is turned off by default.

 Examples of Bing integration with Copilot capabilities are listed below,